 The Big Question – is ham radio dead??

-If you read and believe some of the doom and gloom posts on some of the forums – yes!! especially if you are are drawn in by the clickbait, but to look at the real answer, you need to look at several aspects, including what is being done by the various groups and bodies to improve the situation (and it appears to be working).
+If you read and believe some of the doom and gloom posts on some of the forums – yes!! especially if you are are drawn in by the clickbait.
+To look at the real answer, you need to look at several aspects, including what is being done by the various groups and bodies to improve the situation (and it appears to be working).

 If you look at ham radio 40 years ago (or less) and look at it today, there are several reasonable changes / impacts / issues which makes Amateur Radio not exactly the same hobby as it was 40 years ago which are (but not limited to) :-